 Adam Brown is responsible for Key Stage 4.

 Adam graduated the a B.Sc. in Sport Science from the University of Brighton before completing an M.Sc. in Exercise Physiology at the University of Chichester.
 After working as a part-time lecturer, Adam trained to be a teacher.

 Adam joined Cowes High School in 2008 having previously taught in Devon and Spain.
 Adam’s favourite topic to teach is human anatomy and the physiology of fitness.

 Adam is a keen sportsman and, although his competitive swimming and rugby days are behind him, he still enjoys fitness training.

-Richard Marinelli is responsible for the strategic oversight and operational management of the academy's finances and facilities, including site management and health & safety.
+Richard Marinelli is responsible for the strategic oversight and operational management of the academy's finances.

 Richard has a Certificate in School Business Management, a professional qualification in management accounting, an HND in Business and Finance and a Level 3 in Health & Safety.

 He has over 23 years’ experience of working as a Financial Accountant both in the private and education sector and is currently studying for his Chartered Management qualification in Operations/Departmental management.

 Richard is an avid musician and has had music featured on MTV and BBC Radio.

 Steve Williams is responsible for the management of Health & Safety, and the strategic oversight of the academy’s premises and facilities.